oauth2-proxy/oauth2-proxy/docs/docs/features/endpoints.md

 ### Auth

 This endpoint returns 202 Accepted response or a 401 Unauthorized response.

 It can be configured using the following query parameters:
 - `allowed_groups`: comma separated list of allowed groups
+- `allowed_email_domains`: comma separated list of allowed email domains
+- `allowed_emails`: comma separated list of allowed emails

+### Auth Sign In

+This endpoint returns a 202 Accepted response when authenticated and authorized, or redirects to the sign-in flow when there is no valid session.
+If the user is authenticated but fails authorization checks (e.g., not in an allowed group), it returns 403 Forbidden to prevent infinite redirect loops.

+When `--skip-provider-button` is set, unauthenticated requests are redirected directly to the OAuth provider.
+Otherwise, the oauth2-proxy sign-in page is shown.

+This endpoint is useful with reverse proxies like Traefik that use `ForwardAuth`, as it combines auth checking with sign-in redirect in a single endpoint — no separate error middleware is needed.

+It can be configured using the following query parameters:
+- `allowed_groups`: comma separated list of allowed groups